alexk-17/product-engineer-starter/README.md

   - We would have to allow the user to go back to the previous step, so they can change their medical record if they need to.

 ## Task 2

+Assumptions:

+- For the background task simulation, I set it up to commit updates for each case right after it updates.
+I was thinking of potentially making it so it would commit updates for all cases at the end of the loop, but I figured this would be more realistic if we were to update the records right after the "task" would be completed for that one case.

 The overall backend architecture is as follows: